jclouds/jclouds-examples/openstack/README.md

 # OpenStack Examples
 Example code that uses jclouds to perform common tasks on an OpenStack Cloud.
-The class names are self explanatory and the code is well commented for you to follow along.
+The class names are self-explanatory and the code is well commented for you to follow along.

 - [Requirements](#requirements)
 - [Environment](#environment)